DevSilv/DevSilv.github.io/_drafts/how-readers-learn-through-articles.md

+TOREAD: Wikipedia -> learning theory

-In this article, I want to show a list of things that I think readers of an article might learn by reading it.
+In this article, I want to present a list of things that I think readers of an article might learn by reading.

 ## Three disclaimers before we start